 As the regional center, Boise is also a hub for employment, education, and culture, making it an attractive location to live.
-However, it has also become more expensive.
+However, it has also become more expensive, especially close to the city center.
 Providing affordable housing options close to transportation, parks and open spaces, services, and employment are all important elements for the future of State Street.